demisto/content/Packs/Mimecast/Integrations/MimecastV2/README.md

 ### mimecast-query

 ***
-Query mimecast emails.
-This is archive search command.
+Query Mimecast emails.
+This is an archive search command.

 #### Base Command